RPxGoon/3TH1C4L-MultiTool/README.md

 ## 🔜 **Coming Soon**

-- Multiple **Discord Token & Webhook Tools**
+- Multiple **Discord Related Tools**
 - Various **Network & URL Scanners/Tools**
 - **Email & Phone Number Trackers & Other OSINT Tools**
-- **Customizable Password Generator**
+- Customizable **Password Generator**
-- **Virus/Malware Scanner**
 - **Obfuscation Tool**
-- **Other General Tools & Utilities**
+- Other **General Tools & Utilities**

 ---

 ## ⭐ **Important Notes**

-- This project is actively being updated, with new features/fixes added almost daily.
+- This project is actively being updated, ideally weekly
-- If you'd like to request a feature or report an issue/bug, please contact me on Steam for now.
+- If you'd like to request a feature or report an issue/bug, please join the support server
 - **DO NOT** Copy and/or Re-Sell or Re-Publish This Tool as Your Own; It’s Not Even Worth Copying 😎